Irfan-Taufiqurrahman/Kardiograf/README.md

-This Repo for IoT Project - Hearth Bearth Calculation
+This Repo for IoT Project - Hearth Bearth Calculation.

-i used python with Django Framework, PostgreSQL, and for the connectivity between software and hardware is MQTT
+I used python with Django Framework, PostgreSQL, and for the connectivity between software and hardware is MQTT.

+*This is the software section